42 (dominoes): Nel-O

-Also known as nillo, nil, low, nello, or low-boy, nel-o is an optional house rule that allows players with an otherwise low-scoring hand to bid.
+Also known as nillo, nil, low, nello, nullo, or low-boy, nel-o is an optional house rule that allows players with an otherwise low-scoring hand to bid.
 All players must agree to allow nel-o bidding before the game begins.
 Sometimes nel-o is only allowed by the dealer, if the first three players all passed.

 A player may choose to bid nel-o, instead of bidding a number or passing, if they have particularly low dominoes in a hand (the -blanks and -ones of several suits).
 This means they intend to win the hand by not catching any tricks at all.
 Their partner then turns their dominoes face down, and does not participate in that hand.
 The opposing team will play their lowest dominoes, trying to force the nel-o bidder into catching a trick.

 The nel-o bidder's team scores a mark if they catch no tricks.
 If the nel-o bidder catches even one trick, the hand is immediately over, and the opposing team scores a mark.

 Other variations of nel-o treat doubles in a special way.
 Doubles may be weighted either as the high of their suit, as a suit of their own, or least commonly as the low of their suit.
 If any of these variants are used, a declaration is required and all players must agree to allow them before play begins.

-Nel-o rules may also be used in the domino game "Shoot the Moon."
+Nel-o rules may also be used in the domino game "Shoot the Moon".